 New Entrant Analysis

-IEC has developed an analytical screening tool designed to analyse New Entrant options in an IPP market.
+IEC has developed an analytical screening tool that is designed to analyze and screen New Entrant options in an IPP market.
 The model determines the optimum long-term economic choice for a new power plant at a specified capacity factor.

-Users can input technical specifications, fuel costs and capex estimates for various plant types and compare the levelized tariff at a specified capacity factor.
+Users can input technical specifications, fuel costs, capex estimates, etc for various plant types and compare the levelized tariff at a specified capacity factor.

 Retail Tariff Comparisons & Pricing Solutions